 Press release | Amsterdam, January 2020

-Following the successful exhibition at Foam in 2014 of Vivian Maier - Street Photographer, this coming spring Foam presents the exhibition Vivian Maier - Works in Color.
+Following the successful exhibition at Foam in 2014 of Vivian Maier - Street Photographer, Foam presents the exhibition Vivian Maier - Works in Color.
 Vivian Maier (New York, 1926-2009) worked as a children’s nanny but took photographs all her life, without anyone in her vicinity ever seeing the results.
 Her work was only discovered after her death, when a box containing negatives was offered to a local auctioneering house and immediately went on to become a worldwide sensation.
 Maier’s astonishing oeuvre is easily on a par with famous contemporaries.

 Vivian Maier’s fame is mainly based on her black & white photography.
 This exhibition will concentrate on a lesser known part of her oeuvre: some 60 color photographs made between 1956 and 1986.
 Maier mostly focused on portraying everyday life.
 Many photographs show the streets of Chicago (the city where Maier spent a large part of her life) with its people, objects, billboards and shops display windows.
 Her work in color seems a bit more playful and ‘tongue in cheek’ than her black & white photographs.
 She also used a different camera for her color photography, namely a Leica instead of a Rolleiflex.